nguyenhavi/Symbol-Table/README.md

 Step 1: compile it with command g++ -o main main.cpp

-Step 2: run it with command ./main testcase.txt
+Step 2: run it with command ./main test1.txt